MrVPlusOne/LambdaNet/README.md

  1. Install all the dependencies (Java, sbt, Typescript, etc.) See the "Using Docker" section below.
  2. To run pre-trained model
-    1. download the model weights and put them under `<project root>/models`.
+    1. download the model weights using [this Google Drive link](https://drive.google.com/file/d/1NvEVQ4-5tC3Nc-Mzpu3vYeyEcaM_zEgV/view?usp=sharing), unzip the file, and put the `models` file under the project root.
-    2. Check the file `src/main/scala/lambdanet/RunTrainedModel.scala` and change the parameters under the todo comments depending on which model you want to run and where your target TS files are located.
+    2. Check the file `src/main/scala/lambdanet/RunTrainedModel.scala` and change the parameters under the todo comments depending on which model you want to run and where your test TypeScript files are located.
+(Currently, LambdaNet only works with Typescript files, so if you want to run it on Javascript files, you will need to change the file extensions to `.ts`.)
     3. Under project root, use `sbt runTrained` to run the model.
  3. To train LambdaNet from scratch
     1. Download the Typescript projects used in our experiments.